-Once you adjust for stock splits the value of a single Coke share bought back in the 1919 IPO is now over $10,000,000 (including reinvested dividends).
+Once you adjust for stock splits, the value of a single Coke share bought back in the 1919 IPO is now over $10,000,000 (including reinvested dividends).
 Even if you assume that dividends were not continually reinvested, that single share would be worth over $400,000 based on today’s share price.
-Due to the numerous stock splits over the years that single share would have morphed into 9,200 shares, and would be churning out over $3,000 in dividend cash every quarter.
+Due to the numerous stock splits over the years, that one share would have morphed into 9,200 shares and would be churning out over $3,000 in dividend cash every quarter.

 For any generous Quincy residents who handed these shares down to their heirs (and their heirs after that), it represents astonishing passive income.
 Even more so when you consider that this is all just from one single share.
 Had they initially picked up 50 shares in 1919 and held on to them then their descendants would currently be enjoying $150,000 a quarter in dividend income.
-Assuming the dividends were reinvested then the lump sum alone would be worth half a billion dollars before the effect of inheritance taxes come into play!
+Assuming the dividends were reinvested, the lump sum alone would be worth half a billion dollars before the effect of inheritance taxes come into play!